paddysrepairs/pokemon-tcg-linux-install/README.md

 </p>
 <p>
 I highly encourage anyone who is on Nobara 44 to just use Heroic Launcher that seems to be packaged with the distro upon install.*
 If you happen to need to install Heroic.
 You may need to install Flathub or Flatpost versions to install the game.
-(Distro dependent) the example shown is one method of installing the Heroic Launcher app through the terminal
+(Distro dependent) the example shown is one method of installing the Heroic Launcher app through the terminal.
 </p>
 <h2>Step 2 Launch Heroic Launcher</h2>
 <p>